microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-01.md

 ## Notes & Guidance

 In this section, hack participants must create a shortcut to the folder deployed in their Azure subscription on Challenge 0.
 This will alow them to use the data in Fabric without the need for replication.
-Once the shortcut is completed, participants will open Notebook 1 to load the csv file into a delta table for further modification on notebook 2.
+Once the shortcut is completed, participants will open Notebook 1 to load the csv file into a delta table for further modification on Notebook 2.

+### Sections

+1. Create a Lakehouse (non-notebook)
+2. Create a Shortcut (non-notebook)
+3. Read the .csv file into a dataframe in the notebook (Notebook 1)
+4. Write the dataframe to the lakehouse as a delta table (Notebook 1)

+### Student step-by-step instructions (creating a shortcut)
 - Creating a Lakehouse:
   -  Participants must create a lakehouse on the Fabric workspace they previously set up.
 In Fabric, navigate to the workspace.
   -  On the top left of the screen, select new and more options.